frostime/sy-query-view/README.md

     Note that, since the code in the embed block is executed within a `Function`​ object, errors during execution may not appear in the console.
 3. Debug your JavaScript code and carefully check if there are any mistakes.（See next part）

-If possible, it is more recommended to edit your code in an external editor, where syntax highlighting and other prompts can help avoid many low-level errors.
+If possible, it is more recommended to edit your code in an external editor, where syntax highlighting can help avoid many low-level mistakes.

 ### How to Debug DataView Code?

 You can add `debugger`​ in the code and open the developer mode.
-When it runs to this line, it will automatically enter the breakpoint mode, and then you can debug the program.
+When it runs to this line, it will automatically enter breakpoint here, and then you can debug the program.

 ​![image](assets/image-20241207204410-a231unc.png)​